KYC Onboarding for the Clients a Private Bank Can't Afford to Lose

 Private banks promise is bespoke, white-glove service.
 This is a speculative redesign exploring what happens when a private wealth onboarding experience fails to live up to that promise.

 KYC is the process every new private wealth client goes through before their account can be opened.
 Identity verification.
 Source of funds.
 AML checks.
 It is legally required, and it takes weeks.
-Goldman Sachs cannot skip it or simplify it by removing the checks that matter.
+For private wealth clients at Goldman Sachs, virtually all of whom exceed the thresholds that trigger Enhanced Due Diligence under BSA/AML requirements, the process is more extensive than standard retail KYC, and that distinction matters for any timeline discussion.

 The Client

 The client submits documents and waits.
 If something gets rejected, they get a generic error message.
 No reason.
 No next step.
 No timeline.
-Every day the process drags on is a day their account isn't open and their assets aren't working.
-For a private equity partner who was personally referred into Goldman Sachs, being treated like a form submission isn't just frustrating.
+For a private equity partner who was personally referred in, being treated like a form submission isn't just frustrating.
 It's a signal about what this relationship is going to look like.

 The Advisor